Updated February 2026

 Choosing a Business Name

 Choosing a unique and compliant business name is crucial for establishing your brand identity.
-The name cannot be identical to any existing registered company name, and too similar names may require a change if a complaint is filed.
+The name cannot be identical to any registered company name, and names that are too similar may require a change if a complaint is filed.
 Researching to ensure your chosen name is unique is essential.

 When choosing a business name, consider the following: